 Loving, Friendly, High-Energy and Doting

 It’s thought that Greyhounds could date back almost 4,000 years, they have been depicted by the Egyptians in Artwork, a Roman poet and they are the only type of dog that have been cited in the Bible!
 They first made their way to Europe during the Dark Ages and were extremely respected for their hunting skills, in fact one King stated that it was forbidden to own a Greyhound if you lived within 10 miles of his forest in order to protect Royal Preserves.
-They continued to spread across the world, becoming more and more popular, which wasn’t necessarily in their favour.
+They continued to spread across the world, becoming more and more popular, which wasn’t necessarily in their favor.
 This is because of Greyhound racing, which massively took off in the States.
-Many dogs were abandoned or even euthanised if they didn’t perform well on the track (whine…).
+Many dogs were abandoned or even euthanized if they didn’t perform well on the track (whine…).

 |Kennel Club Group||Hound|

 |Height (at the withers)||Males 28in - 30in, Females 27in - 28in|

 |Weight||Males 65lb - 70lb, Females 60lb - 65lb|

 |Color||Various Including Black, Brindle, Blue, Fallow, Fawn, Red, White, or any combination with White|

 |Common health issues||Osteosarcoma; Neuropathy; Congenital Deafness; Bloat; Skin Irritations Of The Tail; Spinal Injuries; Esophageal Malformations; Drug Sensitivity|

 |Other Names||English Greyhound|